ZERO TOLERANCE ON DISCRIMINATORY LANGUAGE OR CONDUCT

 1st Division Reserves - $750.00

 2nd Division - $1,000 (champion) and $750.00 (2nd promoted team)

 Over-30 Division - $500.00

-Relegation and is responsible for the payment of the center referee fee.
-In the 1st division, assistant referees are automatically assignd and the home team is responsible for the payment of the assistant referee fees.
-In the 2nd division, assistant referees are automatically assigned unless both teams agree to play without assistant referees and assistant referee fees are evenly split between the two competing teams in all matches that assistant referees are assigned.
+The home team is responsible for the payment of the center referee fee.
+In the 1st division, the home team is responsible for the payment of the assistant referee fees.
+In all other divisions, the assistant referee fees are evenly split between the two competing teams in all matches that assistant referees are assigned.

 RELEGATION & PROMOTION

-Relegation and promotion exists between the 1st Division and 2nd Division; Metro Division 1 and Metro Division 2; and the Over-30 1st Division and Over-30 2nd Division.
+Relegation and promotion exists between the open divisions.
 In order to play in the 1st Division or 2nd Division, a club must field both a first team and reserve team.
-Therefore, if a club wins Metro Division 1 and is unable to field a reserve team, the club cannot move to the 2nd division.
+Therefore, if a club wins the 3rd Division and is unable to field a reserve team, the club cannot move to the 2nd Division.

 If a player is suspended as a result of receiving a red card or an accumulation of yellow cards, he will be suspended until 24 hours after the match of the team for which he is listed on the league roster.
 So, for instance, if a player listed on a reserve team roster receives a two match suspension as a result of actions during a first team match, that player will be suspended until 24 hours after his team has played its next two reserve team matches, including cup matches.
 The player will be suspended for all league and cup matches during the suspension period.

 If a team is not notified by 12:00 noon on a Friday of a player being suspended as a result of yellow card accumulations, the player's suspension shall be carried to the following week.

 Card accumulations are cleared at the end of the regular season and do not carry over into any playoff or championship matches.